Tony Yayo: Murder of close friend and homicide attempts by Jimmy Henchman (2009–14)

-After Yayo's friend, Lowell "Lodi Mack" Fletcher was paroled in late-September 2009, Fletcher was murdered outside of a grocery store in the New York City borough of the Bronx.
+After Yayo's friend, Lowell "Lodi Mack" Fletcher, was paroled in late-September 2009, Fletcher was murdered outside of a grocery store in the New York City borough of the Bronx.
 Also, there were numerous murder attempts on the lives of Tony Yayo and 50 Cent ordered by Jimmy Henchman, including an attempt to explode a "bulletproof" limousine with the two inside of it.
+These attempts were conspired as revenge for Yayo and Fletcher assaulting Rosemond's son.
 50 responded by recruiting Atlanta gang members to place a dead rat on the doormat of Henchman's home in New York.

 In 2014, after a hung jury in a federal trial which charged Rosemond for drug trafficking, murder for hire, conspiracy to commit homicide and other related federal charges in connection to the murder of Yayo's friend, Lodi Mack, and continuing to run his criminal enterprise, he was found guilty of all charges and sentenced to life in prison.

+Legacy

+Tony Yayo inspired American wrestler John Cena “You Can’t See Me” wrestling finishing taunt.
+John Cena admitted to this in an interview with Jimmy Fallon in 2022.